transmaxxing/transmaxxing.github.io/WHY.md

 ## Why Transition / Transmaxx

-> Do not let anyone gatekeep you from transitioning You may be in doubt and thus ask people close to you or a gender clinic you should transition are allowed to his is not a good idea.
+> Do not let anyone gatekeep you from transitioning You may be in doubt and thus ask people close to you or a gender clinic "should you transition/ are you allowed" - this is not a good idea.
 >
 > It's very unlikely anyone close to you has a proper understanding of the consequences that come with transitioning, what the pros and cons will be for you.
 If your family of origin is transphobic just